Skip Ribbon Commands

 Image of cash (few dollars)

 No legitimate law enforcement agency or business will ask you to pay for anything via gift card or cash.
-NEVER mail or wire transfer money to anyone.
+NEVER mail or wire transfer money to anyone

 Every year, thousands of older adults in Kansas become victims of financial exploitation, jeopardizing their financial independence.
+Free or affordable services are available to help avoid or correct the harmful effects of financial exploitation.

 Free Credit Reports